-Bleary eyed in the stark light of the 'morning after' a stormy December night on the Norfolk coastline, I thought for a moment that my brain had finally given in to sleep deprivation: there, at my elbow, a determined steeliness in her eyes, teeth ripping open an energy gel, was the second place lady.
+Bleary eyed in the stark light of the 'morning after' backstreet in winter.
+The fear becomes avoidance; a stormy December night on the Norfolk coastline, I the avoidance sees the freedom that running once thought for a moment that my brain had finally giv- promised, dwindle: "Text me when you're home".
+Is en in to sleep deprivation: there, at my elbow, a de- it any wonder that, surrounded by this messaging, termined steeliness in her eyes, teeth ripping open the whisper grows and grows until it shouts: "You're an energy gel, was the second place lady.

 I was wrong.
 I wasn't hallucinating.
-We were about four miles from the finish and this was definitely happening.
-She was still very much there, still very much running, still very much racing.
+We were about Until you've walked in a woman's shoes, this will feel four miles from the finish and this was definitely hap- somewhat alien - particularly in a world where we pening.
+She was still very much there, still very much are told that we are equal.
+Yet, as women, we are running, still very much racing.